helixiora/siraj/README.md

 ### Installation

-As of right now you need to git clone the source code, I'm working on packaging it so as to distribute a .deb package.
+As of right now you need to git clone the source code, I'm working on packaging, so check https://github.com/lutenica/siraj/releases for more options.

 ### Requirements